 Sutton resigned from his job at the settlement program in June.
 Reitano was fired later the same month.
 She has demanded to be reinstated, saying she didn't do anything wrong.

-BP had asked U.S. District Judge Carl Barbier to suspend all settlement payments to businesses and residents pending the outcome of Freeh's investigation, but the judge denied that request on two separate occasions.
+BP had asked U.S. District Judge Carl Barbier to suspend all settlement payments to businesses pending the outcome of Freeh's investigation, but the judge denied that request on two separate occasions.

 Freeh's probe isn't over.
 His report said his work is "ongoing" and will result in recommendations for strengthening the settlement program's operations and anti-fraud measures.